EAbarmel97/Ising-model/scripts/README.md

-# This is a julia implementation of the Ising 2D model.
+# This is a core-julia implementation of the Ising 2D model.
+(Plots are drawn using the 3th party library "Plots")
+#
-## the script named utilities.jl contains helper function aimed to optimized running time in simulation
+# The script named utilities.jl contains helper functions aimed to optimized running time in simulation.